Syncfusion AI Assistant

 Overview of the Form Designer in Blazor SfPdfViewer Component

-The Form Designer in SfPdfViewer enables creating, editing, and managing interactive form fields.
-It supports dynamic availability in the UI, so the designer can be shown or hidden while updating related toolbar elements.
-Form fields such as Textbox, Password, Radio Button, Check Box, Dropdown, List Box, Signature Field, and Button can be added with custom names, grouping, and consistent data across pages.
+The Form Designer in SfPdfViewer enables creation, editing, and management of interactive form fields.
+The designer can be shown or hidden dynamically and updates related toolbar elements.
+Supported form fields include TextBox, Password, Radio Button, Check Box, DropDown, List Box, Signature Field, and Button.
+These fields support custom names, grouping, and consistent data across document pages.

 Form Designer Feature

-1. Textbox
+1. TextBox

 2. Password